the One FAQ to rule them all!

 What is this anti-ragging affidavit?
 What do I do with it?

 It’s a necessary document you submit that says you will not rag anyone when you join BITS (heh).
-You get this printed and signed on a stamp paper of Rs 20 or more.
-And get it signed by a Notary/ Oath commissioner.
-Or just fill it online and print it.
+You can fill it online and print it.

 What is campus locking/campus freezing?
 How do I do it?